huggingface/datasets/datasets/code_x_glue_cc_clone_detection_poj_104/README.md

 ### [Supported Tasks](#supported-tasks)

-- `clone-detection`: The dataset can be used to train a model for retrieving top-k codes with the same semantics.
+- `document-retrieval`: The dataset can be used to train a model for retrieving top-k codes with the same semantics.

 ### [Languages](#languages)